 At St. Paul/Weston, FL, we sent out short video thoughts for youth on YouTube to do while they are at home.
 We have recorded songs we sing in chapel and Sunday School and shared them with families on a YouTube playlist.
-We have also connected on Zoom for youth Bible class, and people, sharing ideas, Bible studies, worship, Sunday school, confirmation, and more, we can't forget about the simple one on one connection with people.
-Cassie Moore said, "Honestly, the most impactful moments have come from me texting students and parents and just checking in and offering to lift them up in prayer."
+We have also connected on Zoom for youth Bible class, and Zoom and YouTube videos for confirmation classes.

-Zoom and YouTube videos for confirmation classes.
 While all this technology is great for connecting with